Khaoula15/English-Learning-App/README.md

 - https://github.com/BadrRibzat/English-Learning-App.git

 This `README.md` provides a comprehensive overview of the project, including setup instructions, project structure, and usage details.

-If you need any additional information or modifications, feel free to ask!
+- Chatbot popup integrated with i18n
+- Quick tour feature for new users

+### Chatbot Usage
+The chatbot can be accessed from the footer.
+It supports multiple languages based on the current locale.